-Best Exercises For Shoulder Pain or Tendinitis
+Best Exercises For Shoulder Pain and Tendinitis

 The shoulder joint is complex.
 The humerus (upper arm bone), and rotator cuff tendons join the muscles, and the bursa (fluid-filled sacs that reduce friction) move in a tight relationship between the bone and the joint called the Coracoacromialarch.
 When the arm is raised, this channel stretches and puts pressure on the tendons and bursa.
 Excessive use of the hand increases the risk of injury and inflammation of these structures.